 Dr Hannan earned her D.Phil. from Oxford University and was a postdoctoral fellow at Stanford University’s Center for Ethics in Society.
 She teaches classes in both contemporary political theory, and the history of political thought.

 Dr. Tami Amanda Jacoby joined the Department of Political Studies at the University of Manitoba in 1998 after having completed graduate work at The Hebrew University of Jerusalem and York University in Toronto.
-She currently serves at the rank of associate professor and was graduate chair for many years.
+She currently serves at the rank of professor and was graduate chair for many years.

 Her expertise is in the areas of international conflict, particularly the Arab-Israeli Conflict and Middle East politics, gender and war, terrorism and political violence, identity politics, and protest.
 She is the author of Redefining Security in the Middle East, Women in Zones of Conflict: Power and Resistance in Israel and Bridging the Barrier: Israeli Unilateral Disengagement, as well as many articles and book chapters on related subjects.
 Her research is based on extensive fieldwork in the Middle East.
 And she frequently lectures in the local and international communities.